-My version deals with two actresses who played the same role - one on stage, one in the film version - and who subsequently appeared opposite one another in another film.
+My version deals with two actresses or actors who played the same role - one on stage, one in the film version - and who subsequently appeared opposite one another in another film.
 OK, admittedly it's the kind of useless information that lurks in the mind of someone who has spent way too much time in the dark watching way too many movies, but it's fun.

 Kathy Bates caused something of a sensation when she starred on Broadway in Terrence McNally's "Frankie and Johnny in the Clair de Lune."
 But when Garry Marshall adapted McNally's piece into a film, he shortened the title to "Frankie and Johnny" and passed on Bates.
 He hired Michele Pfieffer to play the role created so indelibly by Bates.

 Flashforward 15 years and Stephen Frears' makes a film called "Chéri" starring ...
 Michele Pfeiffer and Kathy Bates.
 Hmmm.
 Makes one wonder how they got along on the set of "Chéri," what they talked about, right?
 Well, they apparently liked each other because Bates and Pfeiffer subsquently teamed on David Hollander's "Personal Effects."

 Janis Paige starred in "The Pajama Game" on Broadway, Doris Day played in the movie version and they subsequently appeared together in "Please Don't Eat the Daisies."

 To complicate matters here, Day made her film debut in 1948 as the second female lead in Michael Curtiz's "Romance on the High Seas."
 The film's female lead was ...
 Janis Paige.

 Janice Rule starred as Madge in "Picnic" on Broadway, Kim Novak played in the movie version and they subsequently appeared together on screen in "Bell, Book and Candle."